New robust inference for predictive regressions: New Robust Inference Approach

 (a) Under $\beta=0$, $\tau(\hat{\sigma})\to_d \mathbb{N}(0,1)$.

 (b) If $\beta\neq0$ and $\sum_{t=1}^{T-1}|x_t|/\sqrt{T}\to_p \infty$, then and hence, $P\left[|\tau(\hat{\sigma})|>c\right]\to1$ for any positive constant $c$. \end{thm}

 \begin{remark} The asymptotic power result in Theorem \ref{theorem-vol} (b) implies that the testing power is mainly determined by the asymptotic behavior of $\sum_{t=1}^{T-1}|x_t|$.
-For more detailed discussions, assume that there exists a diverging sequence $p_T$ such that $p_T/T^{1/2}\to\infty$ and
+As an illustration, assume that there exists a diverging sequence $p_T$ such that $p_T/T^{1/2}\to\infty$ and

-for a random variable $D$ having a positive support.
+for a random variable $P>0$.
 Clearly, a wide class of time series satisfies \eqref{eq-local} (see, e.g., Example \ref{example-1-1}).
 It then follows immediately from Theorem \ref{theorem-vol} (b) that $|\tau(\hat{\sigma})|\to_p\infty$ and the speed of divergence is no slower than $p_T/\sqrt{T}$.

 Heuristically, we may consider the power of the proposed test by considering local alternatives in which $\beta\neq0$, but $\beta\to0$ at an appropriate rate.
-For our purpose, let $(D_T(r), 0\leq r\leq 1)$ be a continuous time process defined as
+For our purpose, let $(P_T(r), 0\leq r\leq 1)$ be a continuous time process defined as

 for a diverging sequence $p_T$ such that $p_T/T^{1/2}\to\infty$.
 We then assume instead of \eqref{eq-local} that